getfoxio/landingpage/django/README.md

 ### Dependencies

-Page imports the `jsbundle/dist/iife` landingpage bundle to fetch user data from API endpoint and build the Landing Page template.
+Page imports the `jsbundle/dist/iife/landingpage-html.js` javascript bundle to fetch user data from API endpoint and build the landing page template.

 ```